mic1899/Predicting_the_beautiful_game/README.md

 # Predicting the beautiful game (This task is currently in progress)
 Football Match Probability Prediction

-This repro is about the following kaggle challange: https://www.kaggle.com/competitions/football-match-probability-prediction
+This repository is about the following kaggle challange: https://www.kaggle.com/competitions/football-match-probability-prediction